Tier 1 Acute Bacterial Conjunctivitis (ABC) Service

 Pharmacies currently signed up to deliver the service:

-The service now runs across the whole NHSE&I Midlands Region and the lists of participating pharmacies can be found on the Extended Care FAQ page of this website
+The service runs across the whole NHSE&I Midlands Region and the lists of participating pharmacies can be found on the Extended Care Service Providers section of this website

 The service aims to provide any eligible patient who is registered with a GP practice contracted to NHS England & Improvement Midlands, with access to medication for the treatment of acute bacterial conjunctivitis via Community Pharmacy.
 The service will be provided through Community Pharmacies contracted to NHS England & Improvement Midlands who have signed up to provide this service.